This site requires a more recent version of Adobe Flash Player to function properly.

-TripAdvisor branded websites include tripadvisor.com in the United States and localized versions of the website in 29 countries including China, where it operates under the daodao.com brand.
-TripAdvisor branded websites globally averaged more than 210 unique visitors in the first half of 2013 and have built a marketable base of over 100 million reviews and opinions.
+TripAdvisor branded websites include tripadvisor.com in the United States and localized versions of the website in 45 countries including China, where it operates under the daodao.com brand.
+TripAdvisor branded websites globally averaged more than 315 million monthly unique visitors in 2014 and have built a marketable base of over 200 million reviews and opinions.

 With rich user-generated content, TripAdvisor has valuable monetization opportunities.
 Travel businesses can advertise on TripAdvisor's platform and benefit from its large audience and global reach.
 TripAdvisor derives most of its revenue from the sale of advertising, primarily through click-based advertising and to a lesser extent, display-based advertising.
-The remainder of TripAdvisor’s revenue is generated through a combination of subscription based offerings, content licensing and its recently launched private sale site, SniqueAway.
+The remainder of TripAdvisor’s revenue is generated through a combination of subscription based offerings, content licensing, and its recently launched private sale site, SniqueAway.
 It also offers deals on top hotels at lucrative discounts.
-TripAdvisor has diversified its geographical mix in the past few years with the contribution of its US operations declining from 82% in 2008 to approximately 51% in 2012, and UK now accounting for a notable 14% of revenues.
-Long term revenue growth is expected to be driven by expanding traffic and user generated content.
+TripAdvisor has diversified its geographical mix in the past few years with the contribution of its US operations declining from 82% in 2008 to approximately 48% in 2014, with the UK now accounting for a notable 15% of revenues.
+Long-term revenue growth is expected to be driven by expanding traffic and user generated content.

 TripAdvisor's global reach is highly attractive to advertisers

 TripAdvisor maintains a global presence both through the reach of its global portfolio of 30 websites and through its in-market staffing in more than ten countries.
-The flagship TripAdvisor brand operates websites in 30 countries in 21 languages.
+The flagship TripAdvisor brand operates websites in 45 countries in 28 languages.
 Its core TripAdvisor platform and many of its other brands are uniquely positioned to appeal to travelers globally and strive to provide universally relevant content and community.
-In 2013, the company focused on enhancing its brand image in the emerging markets by incorporating more local language content to drive higher user engagement.
+In 2013 and 2014, the company focused on enhancing its brand image in the emerging markets by incorporating more local language content to drive higher user engagement.

 The sheer scale and reach of TripAdvisor should help it command attractive rates from advertisers seeking placements on TripAdvisor websites.